With summer ending in Manassas, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can freshen it by flowing thinned bleach through the tube to sanitize the line.
-Or you can buy a new tube.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s dirty, you can freshen it by draining diluted bleach through the tube to flush the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Air-Right Energy Design can make your equipment more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to book your regular maintenance!
+We also have practical service agreements, so you won’t forget to plan your routine service!